midonet/midonet/specs/2015.03/neutron_translation.md

  * Static DNAT rule on the outbound chain
  * Static SNAT rule on the inbound chain

+On the external network, to which the tenant router is linked, add an ARP entry for floating IP and the tenant router gateway port MAC to the network ARP table.

+ASSUMPTION 1: The floating IP's IP address does not change.
+ASSUMPTION 2: The floating IP is always set on the external network.
+That is, its router_id is always set and the router always has a gateway port set, linking to the external network.

 ### UPDATE

 Inspect the floating IP and:

- * If port_id did not change, do nothing
+ * If port_id was / is null, do nothing
- * If port_id was null and is non-null, create new NAT rules
+ * If port_id was null but is non-null, create an ARP entry and new NAT rules
- * If port_id was non-null and is null, delete NAT rules
+ * If port_id was non-null but is null, delete the ARP entry and NAT rules
- * If port_id was / is non-null and modified:
+ * If port_id was / is non-null
+     * If port_id is the same and floating IP is on the same router, do nothing.
+     * If port_id is the same but floating IP is on a different router, delete the old ARP entry and NAT rules on the old router and create new ARP entry and NAT rules on the new router.

-     * If on the same router, remote the old NAT rules and add the new ones
+     * If port_id is different but floating IP is on the same router, delete the old NAT rules on the old router and create new ones on the new router.
-     * If router_id is different, delete the old NAT rules on the old router and create new NAT rules on the new router.
+     * If port_id is different and floating IP is on a different router, delete the old ARP entry and NAT rules on the old router and create new ARP entry and NAT rules on the new router.

-Update the Floating IP Neutron data by setting 'port_id' to the new value (which could be null).
+The ARP entry also needs to be updated / deleted upon router gateway port UPDATE / DELETE, which is triggered by router gateway port CRUD.

 ### DELETE

+Remove
-Remove all the DNAT and SNAT rules on the tenant router referencing the floating IP address getting deleted.
+ * all the DNAT and SNAT rules on the tenant router referencing the floating IP address getting deleted, and

-Update the Floating IP Neutron data by setting 'port_id' to null.
+ * the ARP table entry for the floating IP address getting deleted.

 ## SECURITYGROUP